 It’s easy to make basic mistakes that can have significant implications on the water if you’re new to boating – or even if you aren’t.
 Almost all boating errors are caused by being in a hurry, not paying attention, or both.
 Most of them are very common such as failing to check the weather forecast before hitting the water or not knowing how to moor a boat properly.

-Given below are five basic mistakes of boating, along with suggestions on how to avoid them.
+Below are five basic boating mistakes, along with suggestions on how to avoid them.

 1. When you fail to check on the weather update